boundlesslifelab/boundlesslifelab.github.io/_posts/2025-03-03-Consistency.md

 ---
 # **The Power of Consistency: The Real Secret Behind Every Success**

+You know those stories that just stick with you?
+Give you chills, fire you up, and make you think, *Damn, I want to do something great too.*

-You know that iconic moment in _Rocky_—the music kicks in, _Eye of the Tiger_ blares, and Rocky charges up those steps, fists pumping in victory?
+Like that iconic moment in Rocky—the music kicks in, Eye of the Tiger blares, and Rocky charges up those steps, fists pumping in victory.
 Chills.
 Every.
 Single.
 Time.
 That scene screams grit, determination, and intensity.

 I’ve watched it more times than I can count.
 Heard that song on repeat during training.
 It fires you up.